 28. I fitted the Webasto dosing pump on the inside of the offside chassis rail, on the wheel arch.
 It was much more awkward than fitting it on the wheel side but hopefully should be more protected from dirt thrown up by the wheels.
-The yellow in the picture is some temporary tape to protect the electrical connection until I get time to fit the wiring loom.
-To fit the pump I drilled a 9mm hole in the chassis and inserted a 6mm rivnut using a Memfast tool.
-You can achieve the same using a 6mm bolt, nut and washer as a rivnut tool but if you're unsure about rivnets in general then have a look on the forums, there's plenty of advice/instructions there.
+The yellow in the picture is some temporary tape to protect the electrical connection until it's time to fit the wiring loom.

+To fit the pump I drilled a 9mm hole in the chassis and inserted a 6mm rivnut using a place using the existing fuel pipe clips and plastic ties.
+At this stage if you're not ready to install the unit itself you can clip the pipe out of the way in the engine bay.
+Keep it well away from the exhaust.

+Memfast tool.
+You can achieve the same using a 6mm bolt, nut and washer as a rivnut tool but if you're unsure about rivnuts in general then have a look on the forums, there's plenty of advice/instructions there.

-- 29. The Webasto fuel pipe is routed following the existing fuel pipe route.
-The pipe can be clipped in place using the existing fuel pipe clips right up into the engine bay. - 30.
-Start planning the rest of the Webasto install!
+29. The Webasto fuel pipe is routed following the existing fuel pipe route.
+The pipe can be clipped in